 The legal aspect of marrying a mail order bride in the US

 The US is one of the top countries by the number of transnational marriages with mail order brides, so it makes perfect sense that the rights of foreign spouses are protected by law.

-According to the mail order marriage statistics, the number of K-1 visa holders is around 36,000—the data is from 2019 because in 2020, obtaining a K-1 visa became almost impossible due to COVID-19 restrictions.
+According to the mail order marriage statistics, the number of K-1 visa holders is around 36,000—the data is from 2019, because in 2020, obtaining a K-1 visa became almost impossible due to COVID-19 restrictions.
 The most popular dating destinations, as we can see from the statistics, are:

 - Europe.
 With 6,900 K-1 visa holders, this region takes second place (most of them are from the UK, Ukraine, and Russia).
 Mail order brides from Eastern Europe are typically more traditional while the women from Western Europe are often more similar to American ladies.

 - North America.
 It is the third most popular mail bride region: according to the mail order bride statistics, there were 6,380 K-1 visa holders from NA in 2019 (Mexico, Dominican Republic, and Canada are the leaders).

-- Africa isn't the most frequently chosen mail bride destination for American men—around 3,300 Africans got a K-1 visa in 2019.
+- Africa.
+Africa isn't the most frequently chosen mail bride destination for American men—around 3,300 Africans got a K-1 visa in 2019.
 The leading African countries in this regard are Nigeria, Ghana, and Egypt.

 The International Marriage Broker Regulation Act, which passed in 2005, regulates all sides of a relationship between foreign and potential US spouses.
 IMBRA includes provisions on background checks for visa sponsors, prohibits marriage to underage women, limits the number of visa sponsorship to 2 per one US citizen, and prohibits applicants with a criminal record from repeatedly filing petitions for fiancée visas.